PriceLab/BDDS/footprints/testdb/README.md

 }
 ```

 Note that the `"database"` variable is simply a string name, not a parameter used in the database connection.
 It is crucial that the 4 parameters match your database connection.
+In the above case, we're using the user `trena` with password `trena` on the `test_wellington` and `test_hint` databases, both of which are on the local machine.

 **Current to here**